 Echoes is a 4.5 star 12 room boutique hotel located right on the cliff’s edge in Katoomba.
 The views from the rooms and the balcony restaurant are truly spectacular.

-Echoes is located next to Lilianfels Resort & Spa, where walkers can enjoy full usage of facilities including both an indoor and outdoor pools.
+Echoes is located next to Lilianfels Resort & Spa, where walkers can enjoy full usage of facilities including both an indoor and outdoor pool.

 Meals not specified, drinks with meals (except for tea/coffee, and fruit juice with breakfast).